In this guide, I will teach you how to pray the Sign of the Cross in Latin step-by-step.

 This shouldn’t be too hard to remember and practice, as the priest usually leads the congregation at both the beginning and end of the mass in doing so, but making the Sign of the Cross at mass is most fitting as the Eucharistic sacrifice is the center of the Catholic faith.

-Why Pray the Sign of the Cross in Latin?
+Why Use Latin When Praying the Sign of the Cross?

 Catholics are by no means required to pray the Sign of the Cross in Latin.
 In fact, if one is more comfortable saying the words in their native tongue that is what they ought to do.
 However, there are some benefits to praying the Sign of the Cross in Latin over praying it in one’s native tongue.